The bridges on Hwy. 50 between Gunnison and Montrose are now OPEN 24/7. Learn more here.

 How do you get to the double-black runs at Crested Butte?

 Crested Butte has two T-bar lifts, the High Lift and the North Face Lift.
 These lifts access almost exclusively expert terrain.
-The High Lift gives you access to the Headwall, Teocalli Bowl and the Peak.
-From the North Face Lift, you can ski many more of Crested Butte’s double-black runs, including Phoenix/Spellbound bowls and Third Bowl.
+The High Lift takes you to the Headwall, Teocalli Bowl and the Peak.
+Ride the North Face Lift to ski many more of Crested Butte’s double-black runs, including Phoenix/Spellbound bowls and Third Bowl.
 More double-black terrain on the front side of the mountain is accessible via the Silver Queen Express Lift.
 Check Crested Butte Mountain Resort’s lift and terrain status page to see which runs are open.
 There are also signs at the top and bottom of the Silver Queen Express lift that show the status of each extreme run.

 What gear do I need for skiing Crested Butte?